Content Marketing Will Replace Traditional Advertising

 Content marketing efforts should be synchronized with traditional advertising.

-To coordinate content marketing with traditional advertising, you need to not replace traditional marketing with content marketing.
+To coordinate it with traditional advertising, you need to not replace traditional marketing with it.

 When you do things like advertise your blog articles on Facebook or Twitter, you can target the people who you want to learn about your company more easily.
 This means that you can introduce your brand or enhance the perception of your brand to the people who will find the most value in your product or service.